facebook/jscodeshift/README.md

 ```

 This passes the source of all passed through the transform modules specified
-with `-t` or `--transform` (they default to a `transform.js` file in the current
+with `-t` or `--transform` (they default to the current directory).
+The next
-directory).
-The next section explains the structure of transform modules.
+section explains the structure of transform modules.

 ## Transform module